scholarslab/GenericXmlImporter/README.md

     ```
     base_file = http://localhost/path/to/omeka
     ```
-    If local paths are allowed in Csv Import, they may be:
+    If local paths are allowed in CSV Import, they may be:
     ```
     base_file = /path/to/omeka
     ```